What is a healthy relationship?

 Spending time apart and maintaining your relationships and hobbies

 It’s common in new relationships to want to spend all of your time with you partner, but relationships with the other people in your life are also important.
 Like all relationships, they too need to be nurtured.
-Finding a balance between friendships, family, your hobbies and your partner can be tricky but it’s good for your wellbeing to remain connected with other aspects of your life, and encourage your partner to do the same.
+Finding a balance between friendships, family, your hobbies and your partner can be tricky but it’s good for your wellbeing to remain connected with other areas of your life and encourage your partner to do the same.

 Discussing financial boundaries helps you both be clear about how you want finances to work in your relationship.
 Some people choose to share their money and other prefer to keep things separate.
 It really depends what works best for you.

 The key to physical and/or sexual boundaries is respect and consent.
 Consider the amount and type of any physical and/or sexual contact and what is OK for you.

 It’s important to remember that your body is yours and any form of violence, intimidation or overstepping of your boundaries isn’t acceptable and is not a part of healthy relationships.

 What do you want when it comes to intimacy and sex?